Table of Contents

 1. Mountain Hardwear Ghost Whisperer Down Jacket Women

 If you want a great quality mid-layer that is comfortable, durable, long-lasting, and of course warm (800 fill power goose down insulation), there is nothing better than the Mountain Hardwear Ghost Whisperer Down Jacket.
 It weighs only 8 ounces and one of the lightest one you may get.
 Not only that, it gets super compact and zips up into its pocket.

-This wind and water resistant women’s jacket boasts an Alpine fit that can be conveniently layered under your outer jacket.
-The elastic cuffs are practical for making you warm yet comfortable to wear at the same time.
+This wind and water resistant lightweight down jacket for women boasts an Alpine fit that can be conveniently layered under your outer jacket.
+The elastic cuffs are practical for keeping your core warm yet comfortable to wear at the same time.

 With its comfortable zippered side pockets, this versatile mid-layer jacket can be used in different weather conditions, and you can even zip it up to compress in and use it as a pillow!
 Taking about versatility and practicality!

 You can pick your favorite color/ shades from the stylish range of Mountain Hardwear Ghost Whisperer Down Jackets – Mystic Purple, Bright Rose, Dive, Green Fade, Marionberry, Black, and Zinc.
 Get yours for $187.05 – $324.00.

 2. Arc’teryx Women’s Proton LT Hoody

 The Arc’teryx Proton LT Hoody is your cross-country skiing partner and protects you from external elements by keeping you warm and comfortable.
 Constructed using 100% polyester, this hoody features the Proton LT Hoody that has a breathable insulation mechanism ideal for skiing, and other mountainous outdoor adventures.
 Thanks to its quality DWR treatment (Durable Water Repellent), this ski jacket repels moisture and could act as an outer shell too.

 It is light in weight and quite durable that can serve you as your best ski partner for a long time.
 It retains its warmth even when it gets damp making it great for your snow-bound adventures.

 The Arc’teryx Proton LT Hoody is available in a good range of sizes from X-small to X-large.
 It is available in a large range of interestingly labeled colors – Dynasty, Ellipse, Enigma, Sunhaven, Rhapsody, Black, Lampyre, Iliad, and Macaw.
 You can get yours for $191.72 to $299.00.